 Certain of our subsidiaries intend to rely upon the exemption set forth in Section 3(c)(5)(C) of the 1940 Act, which is available for entities "primarily engaged in the business of purchasing or otherwise acquiring mortgages and other liens on and interests in real estate."
-This exemption generally means that at least 55% of each such subsidiary's portfolio must be comprised of qualifying assets and real estate-related assets under the 1940 Act.
+This exemption generally means that at least 55% of each such subsidiary's portfolio must be comprised of qualifying assets and at least 80% of its portfolio must be comprised of qualifying assets under the 1940 Act.
 Qualifying assets for this purpose include mortgage loans and other assets, such as whole pool Agency and non-Agency RMBS, which are considered the functional equivalent of mortgage loans for the purposes of the 1940 Act.
-We expect each of our subsidiaries relying on Section 3(c)(5)(C) to invest at least 55% of its assets in whole pool Agency and non-Agency RMBS and other interests in real estate that constitute qualifying assets in accordance with SEC staff guidance and an additional 25% of its assets in either qualifying assets and other types of real estate related assets that do not constitute qualifying assets.
+We expect each of our subsidiaries relying on Section 3(c)(5)(C) to invest at least 55% of its assets in whole pool Agency and non-Agency RMBS and other interests in real estate that constitute qualifying assets in accordance with SEC staff guidance and an additional 25% of its assets in either qualifying assets.

 As a result of the foregoing restrictions, we are limited in our ability to make or dispose of certain investments.
-To the extent that the SEC publishes new or different guidance with respect to these matters, we may be required to adjust our strategy accordingly.
-In addition, we may be limited in our ability to make certain investments and these limitations could result in the subsidiary holding assets that we might wish to sell or selling assets that we might wish to hold.
+To the extent the SEC publishes new or different guidance with respect to these matters, we may be required to adjust our strategy accordingly.
+In addition, we may be limited in our ability to make certain investments, which could result in a subsidiary holding assets that we might wish to sell or selling assets that we might wish to hold.
 Although we monitor the portfolios of our subsidiaries relying on the Section 3(c)(5)(C) exemption periodically and prior to each acquisition or disposition of assets, there can be no assurance that such subsidiaries will be able to maintain this exemption.

 We make the determination as to whether a subsidiary is considered a majority-owned subsidiary.
 The 1940 Act defines a majority-owned subsidiary of a person as a company 50% or more of the outstanding voting securities of which are owned by such person, or by another company which is a majority-owned subsidiary of such person.
 The 1940 Act further defines voting securities as any security presently entitling the owner or holder thereof to vote for the election of directors of a company.
-We treat companies in which we own at least a majority of the outstanding voting securities as majority-owned subsidiaries for purposes of the 40% test.
-We have not requested the SEC staff to approve our treatment of any company as a majority-owned subsidiary and the SEC staff has not done so.
-If the SEC or its staff were to disagree with our treatment of one or more companies as majority-owned subsidiaries, we would need to adjust our strategy and our assets in order to continue to pass the 40% test.
+We treat companies in which we own at least a majority of the outstanding voting securities as majority-owned subsidiary and the SEC staff has not done so.
+If the SEC or its staff were to disagree with our treatment of one or more companies as majority-owned subsidiaries, we may need to adjust our strategy and our assets in order to continue to pass the 40% test.
 Any such adjustment in our strategy could have a material adverse effect.